lwilletts/fwm/README.md

 #### watcher

-An window id event watcher wrapper around wew to provide added functionality.
+A window id event watcher wrapper around wew to provide added functionality such as fullscreen and group window cleaning on deletion of windows.
 Recommend to add `watcher &` to your xinitrc to load on X11 start.

 #### wid